jeron7/conc-exercises/two-phase-sleep/README.md

 All the solutions above use the file **util.TwoPhaseSleepUtil**.

-For *rust*, we only have one solution, that uses two Barriers.
+For *rust*, we have only one solution, that uses two Barriers.

+For *go*, we have only one solution, that uses two WaitGroups and an array of channels to communicate the sleep number that will be generated to the predecessor thread.